BaggiTRX/tronsr-template/COMMUNITY_PLAN.md

 ## Community Support Plan

-REWARD FOR VOTE SR BAGGI:
+REWARD FOR VOTE SR Segrith1 (BAGGI):

 As a Tron Super Representative candidate, we are currently earning rewards as a percentage of our share of the overall vote.
 Once elected and producing blocks for the blockchain, we will be earning 32 TRX per block produced.

-We are now rewarding our voters at the rate of 0.000050 TRX per vote.
-This means for every 20,000 votes cast for Segrith1 (BAGGI.CO), the voter will receive 1 TRX per election cycle.
-There is a new election cycle every 6 hours, so 20,000 votes will net 4 TRX per day.
+We are now rewarding our voters at the rate of 0.000020 TRX per vote.
+This means for every 20,000 votes cast for Segrith1 (BAGGI.CO), the voter will receive 0.4 TRX per election cycle.
+There is a new election cycle every 6 hours, so 20,000 votes will net 1.6 TRX per day.

+We will also give as a reward BAGGI, like this: For every 100 Votes we will pay 1 BAGGI for each cycle, then for 10,000 VOTES you will get 100 BAGGI and in the 4 cycles you get 400 BAGGI per day

 6 hours advance notice will be given when this advertised rate changes.